open/close all folders

 - Razlo and Livio from Trigun Maximum have a system with fairly reasonable in-universe mechanics.
 When Livio's running things, he has his long hair flipped over on side of his face.
 When Razlo takes over, he flips it to the other side and we discover that the previously covered side of his head is bald with weird computer-chip tattoos and a wild eye.

-- The manga 'Historie,' a biography of one of Alexander the Great's secretaries, starts weird, and when Alexander finally appears gets weirder.
+- The manga Historie, a biography of one of Alexander the Great's secretaries, starts weird, and when Alexander finally appears gets weirder.
 Apparently Alexander is a rather sweet little prince who developed a split personality upon walking in on his mother having an affair with a slave.
-That split personality is (Alexander's real-life best friend) Hephaestian, who is kind of a dick and whose presence is signified by a fixed stare and covering up Alexander's snaked-shaped forehead birthmark with his mother's makeup.
+That split personality is (Alexander's real-life best friend) Hephaestian, who is kind of a dick and whose presence is signified by a fixed stare and covering up Alexander's snake-shaped forehead birthmark with his mother's makeup.

-- Lady Une in Gundam Wing has a split personality (which Treize claims is his fault), and the Colonel and the Diplomat can be distinguished easily by the former having her hair up and wearing glasses, and the latter wearing it down and taking the glasses off, as well as changes in facial expression and posture.
+- Lady Une in Mobile Suit Gundam Wing has a split personality (which Treize claims is his fault), and the Colonel and the Diplomat can be distinguished easily by the former having her hair up and wearing glasses, and the latter wearing it down and taking the glasses off, as well as changes in facial expression and posture.

 - Sensui, the biggest single villain in YuYu Hakusho (and the mangaka's favorite) has seven personalities.
 We meet three, and the visible difference is as impressive as it is subtle, having as much to do with mannerisms and speech patterns as it does visual cues.

-- In Saint Seiya, Gemini Saga has two personalities; when "Good Saga" is in control, he has blue hair and calm blue eyes.
+- Pictured above: In Saint Seiya, Gemini Saga has two personalities; when "Good Saga" is in control, he has blue hair and calm blue eyes.
 When "Evil Saga" is in control, he has gray hair and white eyes with bloodshot sclerae.

 - Played straight with Zwei's two personalities Echo & Noise, from Pandora Hearts .
 It even came as a shock to the main cast when they were revealed as being one and the same person.
 While Echo has dead eyes, free flowing hair, dresses in uniform, has a calm/stale posture and a voice that is generally gentle/weak, though devoid of emotion.
 When turning into Noise her eyes go wild with ecstasy, she braids her hair with an ornament, strips of all clothing (dressing up in a nightgown and blood-red cape), moves as if she was the star of a play and shouts/screams her words.